Westmeyer-Lab/CellPlotter/README.md

 ## Segmentation and Analysis

 8. **Perform Segmentation with Cellpose:**
+   - To learn how to use the plugin visit [here](https://www.napari-hub.org/plugins/cellpose-napari)
    - Select the processed image layer and extract a single image using the select single image widget or provide a mean image of multiple frames.
 Because cellpose will segment a single image to produce mask.
 ![Alt text](singleimg.png)
    - Go to the `Plugins` menu and select Cellpose.